 Gold is definitely a statement color, but it’s possible to implement this color trend into your home without overwhelming your space.
 For example, if you want to use a gold metallic, I usually recommend it be used as a border along the bottom or top of curtains and on Roman shades.

-Pella: What treatments work best for each of the different styles of windows?
+Pella: What treatments work best for each of the different types of windows?

 Laymon: Even though custom window treatments can be made to unique window measurements, it does not mean that any style of treatment can work for any window.
 The direction the window opens needs to be taken into account.

 In the case of awning and casement windows, it is best to stick with a window treatment that can be hung outside the frame, so you don’t obstruct the window access.
-While a valance or curtain panels would be a good option for these styles of windows, a Roman shade that mounts to the wall can also work.
+While a valance or curtain panels would be a good option for these types of windows, a Roman shade that mounts to the wall can also work.
 This gives you more control over the amount of the window that gets covered.
-While a valance or curtains will work, their lengths are fixed.
 A Roman shade can be raised and lowered to a desired height.
 With an outside-mount Roman shade, you can mount it as high above the window as you want and be able to clear the window entirely for access and opening and closing.